kstrafe/Cxy-v0.1.0-draft.1/README.md

 	#cxy stop

-push ax: creates a new element on the "ax" stack. cpy ax "Hello World": copies the string after ax into the ax register. show ax: prints the contents of ax to stdout pop ax: removes the top of the stack of ax.
+push ax: creates a new element on the "ax" stack.
+cpy ax "Hello World": copies the string after ax into the ax register.
+show ax: prints the contents of ax to stdout.
+pop ax: removes the top of the stack of ax.